 The K-member serves as a support for your engine and parts of your suspension.
 To function well, it needs to be compatible with your engine.
 For many, swapping out the K-member is an important part of an engine swap.

 There are mounting kits that can alter the location of your stock K-member to make it compatible with the LS engine.
 But this is only appealing to people who want to keep as many stock components as possible.

 Most people see this as a great opportunity to get rid of one of the Fox Body Mustang’s weaknesses.

 The stock K-member was a simple two-point style.
 Not very durable, not designed for performance driving, and partially to blame for the Fox Body’s notoriously sloppy handling.

 A better K-member can stiffen your suspension and provide improved handling.
 Most aftermarket K-members are also lighter than the stock unit, so you’ll be cutting weight at the same time.
 Tubular K-members offer the best combination of strength, durability, and clearance.

 With a new engine, a new fuel system, and new features, you’re going to need a way to make your car and the engine communicate.
 A wiring harness includes the connections you need for everything from your air conditioning to your speed sensor.

-The wiring can be the most intimidating part of an engine swap.
+The Fox Body generation has several wiring harness differences depending on the year, so replacing the wiring can be one of the most intimidating part of an engine swap.
 Many companies have taken it on themselves to create total wiring harness solutions.
 These make it easy, no matter what your level of expertise.

 Besides providing horsepower, your engine also powers your car’s accessories, like the air conditioning and power steering.
 While some LS crate engine kits come with an accessory drive, most will not.
 That means you’ll need to buy a separate accessory system.